-The record players below are our Product of the Year Award-winners, and represent the best performance-per-pound turntables you can buy from the past 16 years.
-Naturally, you can spend more money and maybe get a better deck, but these are our pick of the best value turntables each year based on our strictly enforced reviewing criteria.
+The record players you'll see below are all Product of the Year winners (i.e our favourite decks of each year), representing the best performance-per-pound turntables you've been able to buy this century over the past 22 years.
+Naturally, you can spend more money and often get a better deck for doing so, but these are our picks of the best-value ones based on our strictly enforced reviewing criteria.

-As you'll see, the turntable category has had a few repeat winners over the years - which just goes to show the long-term value of a high-quality deck.
-Read on for our pick of the best turntables since the year 2000.
+As you'll see, the turntable category has had plenty of repeat winners over the years – and from the same handful of manufacturers too – which just goes to show the long-term value of a high-quality deck.
+So don't throw those LPs out any time soon.

 Pro-Ject Debut II Tested at £110